vakila/automerge.github.io/blog/2022-01-05-welcome.md/index.md

 tags: [hello]
 ---

-You've reached the automerge docs!
+You've reached the Automerge docs!
 We're so happy to have you.

-We're using docasaurus.
-Please help edit the docs on [GitHub](https://github.com/automerge/github.io).
+We're using Docusaurus.
+Please help edit the docs on [GitHub](https://github.com/automerge/automerge.github.io).